twitter/focus/focus/doc/bazel_tutorial.md

 ## Setup Steps
 First you will need to follow the directions in the top-level README.md to install focus.

-Then you will need to install `brew install openjdk@11`.
+Then you will need to install `brew install openjdk@11` to be able to build bazel with bazel.

 ## Clone bazelbuild/bazel
 If focus is not already in your path, you may want to temporarily add it with: